 Communications Student Leadership Council (SLC)

 The Mass Communications Student Leadership Council is comprised of the department’s student media managers.
 All of Piedmont College’s student media outlets are run by students, for students.
-Students do not have to be mass communications majors to participate in the SLC, which manages the college’s student newspaper, TV station, radio station, yearbook and debate team.
+Students do not have to be mass communications majors to participate in the SLC, which manages the university’s student newspaper, TV station, radio station, yearbook and debate team.
 SLC members work together to create content for our converged media hub, The Roar (piedmontroar.com).

 PC Film Club